MomiQB/Unsupervised-Anomaly-Detection/README.md

-# Unsupervised-Anomaly-Detection
-Unsupervised anomaly detection on the Hypothyroidism dataset using KNN, LOF, DBSCAN, PCA, and One-Class SVM to analyze patient records.

 # Unsupervised Anomaly Detection on Hypothyroidism Dataset

 This repository contains the implementation of multiple **unsupervised anomaly detection** algorithms applied to a hypothyroidism dataset.
 The **main goal** is to identify anomalous patient records using various methods and combine their outputs for enhanced accuracy through majority voting.